 Any term in which a student is enrolled counts towards the maximum timeframe regardless of whether or not the student receives federal financial aid.

-If you have any questions regarding these SAP policies & procedures, please contact:
+If you have any questions regarding these SAP policies and procedures, please contact:

 Chief Financial Aid Officer